ipatch/dotfiles/README.md

 <summary>Uncompleted</summary>

-- [ ] #nvim need to disable highlight color for markdown docs
+- [ ] #arch xrandr + arandr is it possible to have auto probe monitors to load layouts on the fly a la how macos does it
 - [ ] #arch #emote how to make the gui for my emoji picker larger 👩‍🦯
 - [ ] #nvim plugin / #nvim-ufo can not fold html tags contained with a markdown document out of the box
 - [ ] #i3 when launching an app that is defined for a specific workspace and already on that workspace the app launches on the previously active workspace WTF?